Isle of Wight Guru

 Sandown Pier and Shanklin Esplanade's amusement arcades are actually pretty decent (and not too sticky) and are a good way to waste time on a wet day if you have a high tolerance for noise.
 My personal favourite is Shanklin's arcade, where we've won many yellow tickets over the years.

-As an aside, there was a big landslide near the arcade on Shanklin Esplanade in 2001 which sent thousands of tons of mud pouring onto a hotel dancefloor just as a pub quiz was starting.
+As an aside, there was a big landslide near the arcade on Shanklin Esplanade in 2001 that sent thousands of tons of mud pouring onto a hotel dancefloor just as a pub quiz was starting.
 The story goes that a man from Bradford got his leg trapped in the landslide but that he managed to free himself by removing his trousers, unclipping his false leg and hopping to safety.
 Thankfully no-one was badly hurt.
 Another article says that a couple who were 'having an early night' felt the earth move.
 Well, that's my paraphrase anyway...

 Neon change sign at an amusement arcade